Main menu

 How does Bitcoin work?

 When someone wants to send Bitcoin to another person, they create a transaction and broadcast it to the network.
-This transaction includes the recipient's public key, which is a unique identifier for their Bitcoin wallet.
+This transaction includes the recipient's public key, a unique identifier for their Bitcoin wallet.
 The network then validates the transaction to ensure that the sender has enough funds to cover the amount being sent and that the transaction is legitimate.
 Once validated, the transaction is added to a block and added to the blockchain.

 To incentivize nodes to validate transactions and maintain the network, Bitcoin uses a process called mining.
 Mining involves solving complex mathematical problems that secure new blocks to the blockchain.
 Miners compete to solve these problems, and the first one to do so is rewarded with newly created bitcoins and any transaction fees from the block.
 This process ensures that new bitcoins are released at a predictable rate and provides security for the network.